50% of Belize’s 300,000 population are under 20

 $500 College books

-Day camps are held at various schools in Belize City, with more than 3,000 children attending since 2008.
+Day camps are held at various schools in Belize City, with more nearly 5,000 children attending since 2008.
 PwC partners, principals, staff and interns as well as retired partners, teach interactive lessons.

 The program includes breaks for activity time outside, including educational games on Project H learning landscape playgrounds.